 The 62-B District Court frequently has mediators on hand during small claim proceedings.
 However, there is no guarantee on any particular day.
 Therefore, we recommend that you contact the Dispute Resolution Center of West Michigan at (616) 774-0121..

 Can I bring a claim about an automobile accident?

 Michigan is a no fault state.
-Therefore, auto claims from a collision is limited to $1,000.00 if the defendant is insured.
-If the defendant is not insured, the plaintiff may sue for all of the damages incurred as a result of the defendant's negligence.
+Therefore, auto claims from a collision is limited to damages up to $1,000.00 to a motor vehicle or, for motor vehicle accidents that occur after July 1, 2020, up to $3,000.00 to a motor vehicle, to the extent that the damages are not covered by insurance.
 Note: If this amount exceeds $6,000, the case must be brought in a general civil lawsuit.